Aloha Stadium: Soccer

 On April 7, 1976, the Aloha Soccer Festival triple-header was held at the stadium.
-In the feature match, Pele scored four goals as his New York Cosmos defeated Japan, 5-0, in front of a crowd of 21,705.
+In the feature match, Pelé scored four goals as his New York Cosmos defeated Japan, 5-0, in front of a crowd of 21,705.
 (In the other matches, the NASL's San Diego Jaws routed the Hawaii All-Stars, 6-0, while the Philippines edged Taiwan, 1-0.)

 Encouraged by the tournament's success, the San Antonio Thunder became Team Hawaii in 1977, bringing the NASL to the Aloha State.
-Pele and the Cosmos returned on April 13, 1977, as 12,877 watched New York defeat Hawaii, 2-1.
+Pelé and the Cosmos returned on April 13, 1977, as 12,877 watched New York defeat Hawaii, 2-1.
 (None of Team Hawaii's other twelve home games drew even half of that; they managed only 4,543 per game for the season, and moved to Tulsa in 1978.)

 Aloha Stadium hosted the inaugural Pan-Pacific Championship (February 20–23, 2008), a knockout soccer tournament, involving four teams from Japan's J-League, North America's Major League Soccer (MLS) and Australia/New Zealand's A-League.
 The 2012 Hawaiian Islands Invitational was also held at the venue.

 The United States women's national soccer team was scheduled to play a game against Trinidad and Tobago as part of their World Cup Winning Victory Tour at the stadium on December 6, 2015; however, the game was canceled the day before gameday due to concerns over the turf being unsafe to play on.

-Rugby league
+Rugby

 On June 2, 2013, the stadium played host to a rugby league test match where Samoa defeated the USA 34–10.

 In June, the Brisbane Broncos from the Australasian-based National Rugby League (NRL) competition organized for a rugby league match to be played at Aloha Stadium against NRL rivals Penrith Panthers later in 2015.
 However, in September the NRL blocked the idea and the game didn't go ahead.

-Major League Rugby
+Aloha Stadium also hosted the Aloha World Sevens.

-As of mid-2020, Kanaloa Hawai’i, a proposed Major League Rugby team, was planned to be based at Aloha Stadium.
+In 2020 it was proposed that Kanaloa Hawaii, a proposed Major League Rugby (MLR) team, be based at Aloha Stadium after "a few years" in a smaller venue; however, MLR and Kanaloa Hawaii did not reach an agreement for the team to join the league.